Shadow banking system: Overview

 Paul McCulley of investment management firm PIMCO coined the term "shadow banking".
 Shadow banking is sometimes said to include entities such as hedge funds, money market funds, structured investment vehicles (SIV), "credit investment funds, exchange-traded funds, credit hedge funds, private equity funds, securities broker-dealers, credit insurance providers, securitization and finance companies."
 Still, the meaning and scope of shadow banking are disputed in academic literature.
+In China, shadow banking activities are closely associated with commercial banks, involving trust loans, entrusted loans, undiscounted bank acceptance bills, financial products, and interbank business.
+These activities are often regulated by a weak level and a limited coverage of supervision compared to highly regulated on-balance sheet activities.

 According to Hervé Hannoun, deputy general manager of the Bank for International Settlements (BIS), investment banks and commercial banks may conduct much of their business in the shadow banking system (SBS) although most are not classified as SBS institutions themselves.
 At least one financial regulatory expert has said that regulated banking organizations are the largest shadow banks.

 The core activities of investment banks are subject to regulation and monitoring by central banks and other government institutions – but it has been common practice for investment banks to conduct many of their transactions in ways that do not show up on their conventional balance sheet accounting and so are not visible to regulators or unsophisticated investors.
-For example, before the 2007–2012 financial crisis, investment banks financed mortgages through off-balance sheet (OBS) securitizations (e.g., asset-backed commercial paper programs) and hedged risk through off-balance sheet credit default swaps.
+For example, before the 2008 financial crisis, investment banks financed mortgages through off-balance-sheet (OBS) securitizations (e.g., asset-backed commercial paper programs) and hedged risk through off-balance sheet credit default swaps.
 Before the 2008 financial crisis, major investment banks were subject to considerably less stringent regulation than depository banks.
 In 2008, investment banks Morgan Stanley and Goldman Sachs became bank holding companies, Merrill Lynch and Bear Stearns were acquired by bank holding companies, and Lehman Brothers declared bankruptcy, essentially bringing the largest investment banks into the regulated depository sphere.

 The volume of transactions in the shadow banking system grew dramatically after the year 2000.
-Its growth was checked by the 2008 crisis and for a short while it declined in size, both in the US and in the rest of the world.
+Its growth was checked by the 2008 financial crisis and for a short while it declined in size, both in the US and in the rest of the world.